 - Let the feeding equipment cool in the saucepan before taking it out and letting it air dry.

-- Place all the feeding equipment in a clean container and put it in the fridge.
-Make sure the container is covered firmly with a lid.
+- Place the sterilised feeding equipment in a clean container with a lid.

 The steam sterilisation method

-Steam sterilisers are popular because they work quickly, are cheap to use and are very effective.
+Steam sterilisers are popular because they work quickly, are cheap to use.
 They heat water to boiling point and the steam kills the bacteria.
 Some steam sterilisers are designed to operate in a microwave.
 Choose one that meets Australian Standards.